leoyin1127/MultitasknnUNetv2/TechReport.md

 The dataset preparation script (`dataset_preparation.py`) implements several key components:

-1. **Region-based Configuration**: The dataset is configured for region-based training, which is implemented accoding to the requirement, that is particularly beneficial for hierarchical structures like "whole pancreas" (labels 1+2) and "pancreas lesion" (label 2).
+1. **Region-based Configuration**: The dataset is configured for **region-based training**, which is implemented accoding to the requirement, that is used for hierarchical structures like "whole pancreas" (labels 1+2) and "pancreas lesion" (label 2).

 ```python

 json_dict['labels'] = OrderedDict()
 json_dict['labels']["background"] = 0
 json_dict['labels']["whole_pancreas"] = [1, 2]  # First region (whole pancreas)
 json_dict['labels']["pancreas_lesion"] = 2      # Second region (lesion)
 json_dict['regions_class_order'] = [1, 2]  # Place label 1 first, then label 2

 ```

-2. **Label Handling**: The script ensures proper conversion of segmentation masks to integer values and fixes any floating-point artifacts that might exist in the data.
+1. **Label Handling**: The script ensures proper conversion of segmentation masks to integer values and fixes the floating-point artifacts issue that exist in the data.

 ```python

 # Fix labels by rounding to nearest integer
 data = img.get_fdata()
 data = np.round(data).astype(np.uint8)

 ```

-3. **Train/Validation Tracking**: The implementation maintains the original training/validation split by creating a custom split that tracking the identifiers separately, which is crucial for proper evaluation.
+3. **Train/Validation Tracking**: The implementation maintains the original training/validation split by creating a **Custom Split** that tracking the identifiers separately, which will be use later for proper evaluation.

 ```python

 # SAVE original train/val splits for later use
 split_info = {
     "training_identifiers": train_identifiers,
     "validation_identifiers": val_identifiers
 }
 save_json(split_info, join(target_base, "validation_identifiers.json"))

 ```

 #### 2.2 Multi-Task Network Architecture